Nitin Bali

 Nitin Bali (1971–2018) was an Indian singer, known for his redux version of Bollywood songs.

 Biography

 Nitin Bali was born in 1971.
 He was known for singing the redux version of Bollywood songs including Neele Neele Ambar Par, Chhukar Mere Man Ko, Ek Ajanbee Haseena Se and Pal Pal Dil Ke Paas.
 His debut album Na Jaana was released in 1998 by BMG Crescendo.
-He than released 6 more albums.
+He then released 6 more albums.
 He recorded his last song for the 2012 Hindi film Life Ki Toh Lag Gayi.

 He died on 9 October 2018 in Mumbai after a car accident.

 Personal life

 Bali was married to actress and VJ Ruby Bhatia.
 After divorce, he was married to actress Roma Bali in 2002.